Ted Terry (politician)

 Edward Terry (born 1983) is an American politician who served as mayor of Clarkston, Georgia from 2014 to 2020.
-The city has been referred to as "the most diverse square mile in America" and "the Ellis Island of the South."

 Terry was a candidate in the 2020–21 United States Senate election in Georgia.
 In January 2020, Terry withdrew from the election and announced his candidacy for the DeKalb County Commission.
 Terry placed first in the August 2020 Democratic primary and faced no opposition in the general election.

 Early life and education

 Terry graduated from the University of Florida in 2005, with a Bachelor of Science in food science and human nutrition.
 While completing his degree, he worked as a nursing assistant at a long-term care facility.

 Career

 After graduating from college, Terry worked as a field organizer for the Democratic National Committee and the Democratic Party of Georgia.
 He was a finance director for U.S. Representative John Barrow.
 He moved to Clarkston in 2011, and worked in nonprofit consulting and development.